the8472/mldht/README.md

 - `dht.cache`, used to skip bootstrapping after a restart
 - `logs/*`, various diagnostics and log files

+## network configuration

+Stateful NATs or firewalls should be put into stateless mode/disable connection tracking and use static forwarding rules for the configured local ports [default: 49001].
+Otherwise state table overflows may occur which lead to dropped packets and degraded performance.

+Rules also should not assume any particular remote port, as other DHT nodes are free to chose their own.

 ## launch with redis export

 add the following lines to the `<components>` section of the config.xml: